hijacque/class_timetable_web/README.md

 8. If no errors occur, exit sql terminal by typing `\q` or `exit`

 **Node.js**
-1. Choose the right installer for you OS in https://nodejs.org/en/download/
+1. Choose the right installer for your OS in https://nodejs.org/en/download/
-2. Run the node installer and accept all default option and license agreement
+2. Run the node installer and accept all default options and license agreement
 3. Wait for installation to finish then restart you computer
 4. Open your terminal and check if node was installed by typing `node -v`